Minor test

 The Minor test (also known as Minor's test, the starch–iodine test, and the iodine–starch test), described by Victor Minor in 1928, is a qualitative medical test that is used to evaluate sudomotor function (perspiration or sweating).

 Method

 Tincture of iodine is applied to the skin and allowed to air-dry.
 After drying, the area is dusted with cornstarch or potato flour.
 Sweating is then encouraged by increased room temperature, exercise, use of a sauna, or pilocarpine.

-When sweat reaches the surface of the skin, the starch and iodine combine, causing a dramatic color change (yellow → dark blue), allowing sweat production to be easily visualized.
+When sweat reaches the surface of the skin, the starch and iodine combine, causing a drastic color change (yellow to dark blue), allowing sweat production to be easily seen.

 Some have reported higher sensitivity and fewer drawbacks marking dry skin with water-erasable ink and observing fading.

 Uses

 The Minor test can be used as a diagnostic tool to evaluate underactive (hypohidrosis) and overactive (hyperhidrosis) sweating.
-This test can also visualize Horner's syndrome.
+This test can also reveal Horner's syndrome.